camryn-e/QueersInCrisis/README.md

 Our product builds an interactive map of crisis resources from a CSV file.

+You can access our presentation on [Google Slides](https://bit.ly/2020-oSTEM-Hack-QIC).

 ## Dependencies

 This code uses Python 3 and relies on the `plotly`, `pandas`, and `csv` dependencies.